HotswapProjects/HotswapAgent/README.md

 Hotswap agent is a plugin container with plugin manager, plugin registry, and several agent services (e.g. to watch for class/resource change).
 It helps with common tasks and classloading issues.
 It scans the classpath for class annotated with @Plugin annotation, injects agent services, and registers reloading hooks.
-Runtime bytecode modification is provided by javaasist library.
+Runtime bytecode modification is provided by Javassist library.

 ### Plugins
 Plugins administered by Hotswap Agent are usually focused on a specific framework.
 For example, Spring plugin